mvgorcum/Sessile.drop.analysis/docs/index.rst

 Drop analysis
 -----------------------------------

-The `drop_analysis` program can analyse sessile drops and measure their contact angles, contact line position and center of mass from 2D images.
+The `drop-analysis` program can analyse sessile drops and measure their contact angles, contact line position and center of mass from 2D images.

 The software is free to use and released under the GPLv3 license.